 Further, it may be friendly but not to other cats where it needs to share attention.
 It is best suited for a family with older children where it already knows how to handle cats with great care.

 The Somali breed should be provided with a nutritious diet that fulfils its nutritional needs.
 It should be consistently given the same food following the same feeding schedule.
 If there are changes to its diet, those must be done gradually to prevent digestive problems.

 The serving portions mainly depend on the cat’s weight, age, and activity level.
 Its diet must include at least 25% protein and just 5% carbohydrates.

-On average, the Somali’s life expectancy ranges from 12 and 14 years.
-This cat breed is among the healthiest and is known to be affected only by a few hereditary health issues.
+The Somali cat normally has a life expectancy of 12–14 years.
+This cat breed is considered one of the healthiest and is known to be affected only by a few hereditary health issues.